 Cashback credit cards pay you money every time you spend on them.
 Normally the top cards aren't for business use, but the one below is.

-Make sure you repay in full every month so you don't get charged interest, otherwise it'll wipe out the gain.
+Make sure you repay in full every month so you don't get charged interest, otherwise it'll wipe out the gains.
 Read the full guide for more details on Cashback Credit Cards.

 - Min spend: N/A

-Good if... you want a fee-free business cashback card.
+Good if... you want a few perks in one

-You must repay in full every month, or you'll be charged 16.9% representative APR.
+You must repay in full every month, or you'll be charged 19.9% on purchases.
+If you include the fee, it equates to a 26.4% representative APR

 Other offers